 Any MCC student wanting to become a Business Educator will take freshman and sophomore level courses at MCC.
 Upon graduation, you will transfer your credits to a four-year college or university to complete an advanced degree (bachelor’s, master’s or doctorate, depending upon your career goals).
 You are encouraged to discuss your specific needs and interests with the Business Department.

-- The two-year Business Education Emphasis Associate of Arts (AA) degree emphasis is for those who want to transfer their credits and complete a baccalaureate/bachelor’s degree at a university.
+- The two-year Business Education Associate of Arts (AA) transfer degree is for those who want to transfer their credits and complete a baccalaureate/bachelor’s degree at a university.

 Admissions Partnership Program with Iowa State, UNI and Iowa